XiangpengHao/douhua/README.md

 # Douhua

-Douhua is a simple multi-tier allocator.
+Douhua is a simple allocator that supports multi-tier memory.